MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * Select self leveling [pressure tip](#pressure-tip)
 * Solid samples should be smooth and free of contaminants on the face to be tested
-* Cover the diamond window with the sample
+* Cover the ATR crystal with the sample
 * Position the pressure tower over the window
 * Tighten the turn the knob until the clutch slips to provide clamping pressure to the sample